 Characteristics of Phylum Hemichordata

-- Excretion through one glomerulus located within the proboscis.
+- Excretory System: Excretion is carried out by a single glomerulus located in the proboscis.

 Classification of Phylum Hemichordata

 Hemichordata contains around 80 known species, and is divided into four classes.